UGC

 Frequently asked questions

-Sourcing UGC at scale means building systems that consistently produce hundreds of authentic creator-made videos, photos, or testimonials per month rather than relying on ad hoc requests to a handful of customers.
+Sourcing UGC at scale means building systems that consistently produce hundreds of authentic creator-made videos, photos, or testimonials per month for distribution across a multi-account fleet.
 Scaled UGC sourcing combines creator marketplaces, dedicated creator networks, brief templates, automated outreach, and systematic review workflows to maintain volume without sacrificing quality.

-Use a structured brief template that specifies the hook style, key talking points, format requirements, platform specifications, and brand do-not-say rules.
-Show 3 to 5 reference videos that match the style you want.
-Vague briefs produce off-brand content that requires expensive revisions.
-Tight briefs with examples produce usable content on the first attempt 70 to 80 percent of the time.
+Use a structured brief template specifying the hook style, key talking points, format requirements, platform specifications, and brand do-not-say rules.
+Show 3 to 5 reference videos matching the desired style.
+Vague briefs produce off-brand content.
+Tight briefs with reference examples produce usable content on the first attempt 70 to 80 percent of the time.

-UGC creators charge between 75 and 300 dollars per video for most categories, dramatically cheaper than in-house production.
-A team paying creators 150 dollars per video can produce 100 videos per month for 15,000 dollars, far less than hiring filmmakers, editors, and on-camera talent for the same volume.
-The economics make UGC the default content source for performance marketing operations.
+UGC creators charge between 75 and 300 dollars per video depending on the category and creator quality.
+A team producing 100 videos per month at 150 dollars per video spends 15,000 dollars — far less than hiring in-house filmmakers, editors, and on-camera talent for the same volume.
+The economics make UGC the default content source for distribution operations.

 The Conbersa Blog